fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m2-exercise-implement-events.md

     description: 'Practice creating, subscribing to, and raising events in C# using delegates and custom event data classes.'
 ---

+# Implement events in C#

+Events in C# are a powerful feature that allows objects to communicate with each other, making it easier to build interactive and dynamic applications.

 **Learning Objective:**

 - Learners will be able to subscribe to, handle, and raise events in C# using event handlers, delegates, and custom event data classes to create interactive applications.